Lighting Design & Installation Essex

 We design, install and repair lighting installations for the businesses of Essex.
 We cover all types of companies of all sizes, from small retail units to large factories and offices.

 Commercial Lighting has come on in leaps and bounds over the past few years, with the advent of energy-efficient LED lighting.
-New installations are better for health and safety, employee productivity and cost a lot less to run, saving many units of energy and sums of money.
+New installations are better for health and safety, and employee productivity and cost a lot less to run, saving many units of energy and sums of money.

 We also fit security lighting, essential for protecting your premises.
 Commercial lighting design and installation starts with a visit from one of our experienced electricians.